technicallypete/outreacher/README.md

 # Outreacher

+A lead management system with an MCP server for Claude Desktop and a Next.js SaaS frontend.

+> **All dev tooling runs via Docker.** You do not need Go, Node, Bun, goose, or sqlc installed locally.
+>
+> **Developers:** see `CLAUDE.md` for commands, conventions, and test instructions.

 > [!TIP]
 > This project demonstrates and act as a foundation boilerplate for 2-mode operation of an MCP as:
 > 1) Single-tenant Claude Desktop Go binary (individual use)